docker/docs/content/guides/docker-concepts/running-containers/overriding-container-defaults.md

 > You can use the `docker stats` command to monitor the real-time resource usage of running containers.
 This helps you understand whether the allocated resources are sufficient or need adjustment.
 { .tip }

-By effectively using these `docker run` flags, you can tailor your containerized application's behaviour to fit your specific requirements!
+By effectively using these `docker run` flags, you can tailor your containerized application's behavior to fit your specific requirements.

 ## Try it now